zimashima/Sprint-Challenge--Hash/README.md

 ## Project Set Up

-#### [Hash Tables]

-For the hash tables portion of the sprint challenge, you'll be working through at least three algorithm problems that are amenable to being solved efficiently using a hash table.
+For the hash tables portion of the sprint challenge, you'll be working through algorithm problems that are amenable to being solved efficiently using a hash table.

 Navigate into each exercise's directory, read the instructions for the exercise laid out in the README, implement your solution in the .py